YouthBuild

 Academic

-Students will split their time between the vocational training work site and the classroom, where they study to earn their high school diploma or equivalency degree, learn to be community leaders, and prepare for post-secondary training opportunities, including college, apprenticeships, and employment.
+Students will split their time between the vocational training and the classroom, where they accomplish their high school education, learn to be community leaders, and prepare for post-secondary opportunities such as employment, college, apprenticeships, or trade school.

 Occupational Skills Training